 There aren’t a lot of other options to traveling with a stroller or baby carrier.
 Your stroller needs may change as your baby grows.
 For example, you may not be as concerned about having a full recline on your stroller as your baby grows, but instead want a tray for toys and snacks.

 As you transition to traveling with a toddler, you may find your toddler wants to walk a lot more.
-Having a comfortable toddler carrier is a good alternative, since you can pack it away while your toddler is walking, rather than pushing an empty stroller.
+Having a comfortable toddler carrier for travel is a good alternative, since you can pack it away while your toddler is walking, rather than pushing an empty stroller.

 Another alternative, which will depend on your type of trip, is travel with a baby backpack carrier.
 These are great options for holidays with a baby or toddler that involve more outdoor activities, however we have used them for city travel as well.